NapkinVisual/Napkin-Visual/docs/api-reference/reducers/README.md

        keplerGl: {
          ...state.keplerGl,

-         // 'map' is the id of the keplerGl instance
+         // 'map' is the id of the instance
          map: {
             ...state.keplerGl.map,
             visState: visStateUpdaters.updateVisDataUpdater(